 (3) Be an ex-officio member of all regular and special committees or working groups, and appoint such committees and working groups as deemed necessary to enable Club activities to continue.

-(4) Perform other duties as normally pertain to the office of Commodore, Club president, or Chairperson of the Board of Directors, and as provided for in the By-Laws or Articles of Incorporation.
+(4) Perform other duties as normally pertain to the office of Commodore, Club president, or Chairperson of a board of directors, and as provided for in the Bylaws or the Articles of Incorporation or by law.

-(5) Vote at business meetings only to break a tie.
+(5) Vote at meetings of the Bridge only to break a tie.

-(6) Sign disbursement checks in the absence of the Club Treasurer.
+(6) Sign checks in the absence of the Treasurer.